ashishbabar/ownyourhealth/Readme.md

 # Work in progress!

   - Symmetric encryption for patient information
-  - Private transaction of diagnosis between patients and hospitals
+  - Private transactions between patients and hospitals